cs1302uga/cs1302-tutorials/visibility/visibility.rst

 ********************

 Instead of saying that something has **protected** visibility, we usually just say that it's protected.
-In Java, top-level and local-level declarations are not allowed to be protected; however, any member-level declaration is allowed.
-Things that are protected are slightly more visible than things that are package private; they are only visible from lines of code that are written within the same package or a child class (or interface), regardless of the package.
+In Java, only member-level declarations are allowed be protected.
+Protected members are slightly more visible than things that are package private; they are **only visible from lines of code that are eithin in the same package or a child class in any package.

 ===============  ==========  ============  ===========  =========
 Visibility       Visible From